rimuyamaura/comfy-store/README.md

 ## Comfy Store

 A mock website with online shopping functionalities for furniture and beds.
-Using the Comfy Store PostmanAPI to fetch and store data.
+Connecting to the provided Comfy Store custom api server to fetch and store data.

 - Browse, search, filter through products.
 - Register and login as user to products to cart and checkout.